 When a conflict arises between girls or a girl and a volunteer, get those involved to sit down together and talk calmly and in a nonjudgmental manner.
 (Each party may need some time—a few days or a week—to calm down before being able to do this.)
 Although talking in this way can be uncomfortable and difficult, it does lay the groundwork for working well together in the future.
 Whatever you do, do not spread your complaint around to others—that won’t help the situation and causes only embarrassment and anger.

 If a conflict persists, be sure you explain the matter to your volunteer support team.
-If the supervisor cannot resolve the issues satisfactorily (or if the problem involves the supervisor), the issue can be taken to the next level of supervision and, ultimately, contact your council if you need extra help.
+If the supervisor cannot resolve the issues satisfactorily (or if the problem involves the supervisor), the issue can be taken to the next level of supervision and, ultimately, contact Manitou Council if you need extra help.